-CENTRAL DIVISION EXPLANATION OF INTENT NATIONAL POLICIES AND PROCEDURES CHAPTER 10 AWARDS PROGRAM
+NATIONAL POLICIES AND PROCEDURES - CHAPTER 12 AWARDS PROGRAM

-The Awards Chapter 12 of the NSP Policies and Procedures can be found by getting into your membership page and logging on to "my Bookshelf" section on the left side of your member information page.
-Currant forms and the current Policies and Procedures are found there.
+The Awards Chapter 12 of the NSP Policies and Procedures can be found by logging into the NSP Member WEB site, select Member Resources / Forms and Documents / Awards.
+Currant forms and a link to the current Policies and Procedures are found there.

-The Awards chapter is broken down into 14 major sections.
+The Awards chapter is broken down into 13 major sections.
 These are detailed below and followed by the Central Division Policies and Procedures.